Difference between hemp and cannabis?

 What forms and types of product are available?

-Currently there are various forms of CBD and THC products available to patients in Australia: Oil, Capsules, Flower, Crystal, Lozenges, Spray.
+There are various forms of CBD and THC currently available for doctors to prescribe to eligible patients in Australia, including Oil, Capsules, Flower, Crystal, Lozenges, Spray and Topicals.

 What's the difference between an isolate and full spectrum oil?